 In October of the year before a boy is due to start, we will request references from their previous schools.
 We want to make sure that the boys will cope with the curriculum we offer and that they will settle well into life at Sunningdale.
 Formal offers will be made on receipt of these references.

 An acceptance form will be sent out for you to sign and we will ask for a £750 deposit.
 Once we receive the form and deposit your son’s place will be confirmed.
 The deposit will be deducted from the final bill.

-Owing to the high demand for places in this age group, we have introduced an assessment for potential boys wishing to join.
-The boys will sit a computerised assessment, preferably at Sunningdale.
+Owing to the very high demand for places, boys who apply for places in Year 5 or above will be required to sit an assessment test.
 No specific preparation is required for this test.
 A report will also be requested from their previous school.
 Both academic and extra-curricular strengths will be taken into account when places are offered.

 We are looking for boys who will contribute positively to the life of the school in various different ways.
 We do need, though, to make sure that potential pupils will be able to cope academically, irrespective of any special educational needs or disability they may have.

 The School reserves the right to deny entry to any boy who we feel will not thrive here or who will disrupt the education and well-being of other pupils.
 It may be a that a prospective pupil’s behaviour, as evidenced by the confidential report or by observation during a visit, poses a risk of severe disruption to other boys.